Olomouc: Transport

 Public transport in Olomouc is provided by trams and buses.
-Local railway services from Olomouc main railway station to Senice na Hané and Prostějov make stops around the city.

 The first train arrived in Olomouc on 17 October 1841 from Vienna.
-In 1845, the first omnibuses connected the railway station and the center of Olomouc.
+In 1845, the first omnibuses connected the railway station and the centre of Olomouc.
 In 1899, omnibuses were replaced with trams.

-The main railway station in Olomouc (Olomouc hlavní nádraží, or Olomouc hl.n) is an important railway junction.
+The main railway station in Olomouc (Olomouc hlavní nádraží) is an important railway junction.
 The city is connected with Prague, Ostrava, Brno, Zlín and Břeclav.
-The main train station in Olomouc is quite busy; passenger trains of all categories operated by České dráhy, RegioJet and LEO Express make stops there.
+Passenger trains of all categories operated by České dráhy, RegioJet and LEO Express make stops there.

+The D35 motorway goes along the southern and western municipal border.
+The D46 motorway splits from it and connects Olomouc with Prostějov.

 Culture

-The city is the home of the Moravian Theatre (Moravské divadlo) and the Moravian Philharmonic (Moravská filharmonie).
+The city is the home of the Moravian Theatre Olomouc (Moravské divadlo) and the Moravian Philharmonic (Moravská filharmonie Olomouc).
+In 2023 it was decided, they will be merged in one institution.
 Olomouc is also the centre of the ethnographic region of Haná.
+As a student city with 2nd oldest university in town, Olomouc offers many cultural events and festivals: Academia Film Olomouc, Festival of Animated Film (PAF), Divadelní Flora and many others.
+There are several theatre venues (including Divadlo na cucky, Divadlo Tramtarie or Divadlo K3).
+Cinema is represented by a single screen Kino Metropol (opened in 1933) and three multiplexes.

 Education

 Palacký University, the oldest in Moravia and second oldest in the Czech Republic, was founded in 1573 as part of an effort to reestablish Roman Catholicism in the country.
 At the time, roughly nine out of ten inhabitants of the Czech Crown lands were Protestants.
 Most of its faculties were suppressed in the 1850s by the Habsburg régime in retaliation for professor and student support for the 1848 revolution and the Czech National Revival.
 The university was fully restored in 1946; it was renamed Palacký University of Olomouc.

 The university plays a very important role in the life of the city: with over 25,200 students (including those at Moravian College Olomouc), Olomouc has the highest density of university students in Central Europe.
 Many of the city's services are student-oriented.
 They close during holidays and the university exam periods.
 During the summer holiday, the trams run solo (apart from rush-hours), while during the university sessions, the lines are served by two coupled trams.

 The university buildings comprise about a third of the city's heritage centre; notable ones include the University Art Centre and the so-called Armoury (now Central Library).

+The city was also the inaugural host for the first International Biology Olympiad in 1990.